BrianInGermany/americansingermany/README.md

 ## Welcome Americans and Friends!

-**Go to <a href="http://join.americansingermany.club">http://join.americansingermany.club</a> to share experiences and socialize with Americans online in Slack!**
+**Go to <a href="http://join.americansingermany.club">http://join.americansingermany.club</a> to hang out with Americans online in Slack!**

 We are currently a "klein aber fein" collection of around 100 folks, and we're growing by the day!
 We are organized on [Slack](http://slack.americansingermany.club) and [Meetup.com](https://www.meetup.com/Americans-in-Germany/).
 Our core user base is currently Rhein-Main (Frankfurt and surroundings), but we have folks in Berlin, Hamburg and elsewhere.

-Meet new friends and join group chats about topics you're interested in, or for your own local area!
+Meet new friends and join group chats about [topics you're interested in](https://americansingermany.club/channel_list), or for your own local area!

+For those who have never used it, Slack is an messaging app for smartphone and computer that combines the spontaneity of a WhatsApp or Facebook group with the organizational advantages of a forum.

-If you need to get your bearings in Slack, try this [how-to](https://www.digitaltrends.com/computing/how-to-use-slack/)!
+- If you need to get your bearings, try this [Slack how-to](https://www.digitaltrends.com/computing/how-to-use-slack/)!

 **Here is a quick summary of how this Slack works:**
 - Sign up for an account on this Slack via the join link at the top of the page.